ctb/2019-snakemake-ucdavis/tutorial.md

 ### Digression: what files does snakemake check in order to decide about rerunning?

-snakemake will compare only at the very initial input files, and the specific output file(s) you are requesting, to decide if it needs to rerun the workflow.
+snakemake will compare only the dates on the very initial input files, and the specific output file(s) you are requesting, to decide if it needs to rerun the workflow.

 In practical terms, this means that if you just delete the `data/*.html` files above but leave `multiqc_report.html` around,